prasser/object-selector/README.md

-ObjectSelector - Object selection library
+Java Object Selection Library
 ====

 Introduction
 ------
 ObjectSelector is a small, general purpose Java library for selecting objects from sets of objects.
 To this end, it enables users to specify simple selection predicates.
-The main usage scenario to provide users of APIs or GUIs with the ability to select objects.
+The main usage scenario is to provide users of APIs or GUIs with the ability to select objects.
 It supports multiple features, including:

 1. Converting between different data types